azat-co/practicalnode/chapter4/chapter4.md

 ![alt](media/image4.png)

+***Figure 4-4.** The home page of Blog shows menu and the titles of the published articles*

 Phew.
-Next is the actual blog posts (a.k.a. article).
+Next is the page for the actual blog posts/articles.

-***Figure 4-4.** The home page*

 ## article.pug

 The individual article page (Figure 4-5) is relatively unsophisticated because most of the elements are abstracted into `layout.pug`.
-We only have `extends` and then overwrite the `content` block without article title (h1 heading) and article's text (p for paragraph).
+We only have `extends` and then overwrite the `content` block without the article title (`h1` heading) and article's text (`p` for paragraph).

 ```pug
 extends layout